bronteee/advanced-perception/image-enhancement/README.md

 ### Dehaze.ipynb
 - The main file for the project.
 It contains the code for data processing as well as training and testing the dehazeformer model.
+- For our testing we configured the environment and processed images from our dataset into training and test sets using an 80-20 split.
+- We then loaded the trained variations of models (-S, -B, -M) based on our dataset size and unfroze the last two layers for fine-tuning.
+- We saw the best results using Dehazeformer-s fine-tuned with 2 layers unfrozen.
+- In addition, we measured the training loss and PSNR through increasing epoch to achieve best results.

 ### train_test_dehazeformer.py
 - Wrapper script for training and testing the different dehazeformer models and write results to disc.